 In addition to these functions, there are a number of functions not specified in the Act which are required for the CMA to achieve its objectives, such as human resource management, which do not require delegation, but are functions that must be performed by any organisation.

-Some functions, such as water resources planning and monitoring, will be split between DWA and the CMAs, and clarity will is needed on which elements will be performed by DWA and which by CMAs to prevent gaps and overlaps.
+Some functions, such as water resources planning and monitoring, are split between DWS and the CMA.